huangsam/photohaul/README.md

 scripts to manage these photos is no fun!

-If I also want to migrate my photos over to a NAS or a cloud provider like Google Drive, it typically involves a bunch of manual drag + drop operations.
-After a few dozen times, I get tired of doing the same thing over and over again.
+If I also want to migrate my photos over to a NAS or a cloud provider like Google Drive, it typically involves many drag + drop operations.
+After a few dozen times, I get tired of doing it again and again.

 ## Value